tariqs26/neuro/README.md

-# Trivify
+# Nuero

 ## Description:

-- Trivia app that allows users to generate timed quizzes based on the number of questions, category, and difficulty.
-- Includes a timer , progress bar, and a leave button which opens a modal to confirm exiting the quiz.
+- Timed Trivia app, with a variety of question topics, selectable number of questions and formats (mc or t/f)
-- Built using **React** and **Typescript**.
+- Built with **React** and **Typescript**.
-- Uses **Axios** to fetch data from the **Open Trivia Database API** to generate the questions.
+- Fetches data from the **Open Trivia Database API** using **Axios** to generate the questions.
-- Uses **Redux Toolkit** to manage the state of the quiz, form, and timer.
+- Implements state management using **Redux**, to manage 5 features including the form, quiz area, timer, leave modal, and app pages.

 ## Future Improvements:

 - Use **React Query** to fetch data from the API.
 - Feature to save previous quizzes in local storage so that they can be accessed later.
-- Flashing animation when timer is about to end.

 ## Installation: